Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 (Fall is here; winter is coming.
 Montana Skeptic photo)

-About that "Zero Concern"…
+About That "Zero Concern"…

 At August’s conference call to review Q2 results, Musk stated: